Searching for Napa Valley wedding venues or Napa wedding venues?

 Keep reading to learn 6 reasons why a Napa wedding and wedding venues may not be a great fit for you so that you can make the best decision for yourself.
 After all, you only get one chance to do your wedding.

-1. Napa weddings and Napa wedding venues are very, very expensive.
+1. Wedding venues in Napa are very, very expensive.

 How much does a Napa wedding cost?